d365collaborative/d365fo.tools/docs/Get-D365LcsSharedAssetFile.md

 Get-D365LcsAssetFile -FileType SoftwareDeployablePackage -AssetDescription "*TEST*"
 ```

-This will list all Software Deployable Packages, that matches the "*TEST*" search pattern in the AssetDescription.
+This will list all Software Deployable Packages in the shared asset library that match the "*TEST*" search pattern in the asset description.
 It will search for SoftwareDeployablePackage by using the FileType parameter.
 It will filter the output to match the AssetDescription "*TEST*" search pattern.